 With the Facility adopted and boosted, the challenge now remains how to tie the level of implemented NGP-agreed reforms with the political commitments as part of the formal accession process.
 One could logically assume that the implementation of reforms would not only be followed by more funds, but also by the Council's decision to start opening clusters and closing chapters with the candidates.
-This becomes all the more pertinent when it is considered that there is no apparent link between the successful implementation of targets agreed them to tackle this issue seriously and thus set the path for a upon as part of the Reform Agendas and the opening of clusters or closing of chapters as part of the ongoing negotiating process.
-This raises legitimate fears that the NGP might end up being "a separate track to have a life of its own", in parallel with that of the formal enlargement methodology.33 One way to go would be based on the proposal by Florian Bieber, Nikola Dimitrov, and Michael Emerson, which argued that the detailed conditions set out in the required Reform Agendas could be summarised as commitments to raise the ratings of specified chapters as seen in the Enlargement Package reports.34 As they go on to argue, this would create objective foundations for achievements under the Growth Plan to impact the formal enlargement process.
+This becomes all the more pertinent when it is considered that there is no apparent link between the successful implementation of targets agreed upon as part of the Reform Agendas and the opening of clusters or closing of chapters as part of the ongoing negotiating process.
+This raises legitimate fears that the NGP might end up being "a separate track to have a life of its own", in parallel with that of the formal enlargement methodology.
+One way to go would be based on the proposal by Florian Bieber, Nikola Dimitrov, and Michael Emerson, which argued that the detailed conditions set out in the required Reform Agendas could be summarised as commitments to raise the ratings of specified chapters as seen in the Enlargement Package reports.34 As they go on to argue, this would create objective foundations for achievements under the Growth Plan to impact the formal enlargement process.
 Whether the EU opts for this or another solution, it remains a fact that resolving this issue in the next institutional cycle would complement both the NGP's and the Model's efforts to accelerate the accession while keeping it merit-based.